dotnet/coreclr/Documentation/design-docs/inline-size-estimates.md

 (1)  `CallerSize'` = `CallerSize + CalleeSize`
 ```

-However, calling conventions impose some addtional code overhead on
+However, calling conventions impose some additional code overhead on
 both the caller and callee.
 The caller must set up arguments in
 registers or on the stack, and if there is a return value, might need
 to move it or store it somewhere.
 It also might need to spill values